AhmNice/Quiz-App/README.md

 - Timed quizzes
 ## Preview

-1. Open your browser and navigate to `https://ahmnice.github.io/Quiz-App/`.
+1. Open your browser and navigate to `https://ahmnice.github.io/Quiz-App/` or <a href='https://ahmnice.github.io/Quiz-App/'>click here</a>.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.